Topography plays a key role in determining the taste of coffee. One facet that greatly influences the quality and taste of coffee is altitude.

 How Coffee Changes With Altitude

 Coffee beans growing at higher elevation of 4000 feet above sea level and higher are usually hard and dense, as compared to those growing at lower elevations below 4000 feet, which produce soft coffee beans.
+By the way, as a side topic, find out if cheese is a good pairing with coffee or not 😉

 The hard, dense coffee beans are high quality, seeing as they hold a higher sugar concentration.
 Beans with a high concentration of sugars bring out the sought after and more distinct flavors.